ashkmason/Hackerrank-problems-in-python/README.md

 - the players who have equal score receive the same ranking number
 - the next players receive the immediately following ranking number

+### Challenge: Jumping on the Clouds
+Figure out the minimum number of jumps needed
+- can only jump on a 0
+- can only jump plus 1 or 2